 The study has no immediate impact on the law, but the conclusion does bode well for those who would like to see a more permissive attitude towards online gambling in India.
 Most gaming laws in India originate at the state level, but a 150-year old federal law may or may not prohibit online gambling depending on who you ask.
 Today, the states of Sikkim and Nagaland have the most permissive gaming laws.

 In other Indian poker news, the government of Nagaland has issued an online poker license to PokerBaazi.com.
 Poker Baazi joins four other websites that are authorized to offer online poker, backgammon, fantasy sports, and some other games.

 Legislation passed in 2016 failed to attract interest among the main players in online gambling thanks to an excessive VAT tax charged on all players’ deposits.
 Calvin Ayre reports the government relented and scrapped the VAT tax in December, but even that move failed to motivate international operators from applying for licenses.

 Last month, the government decided to change tactics and move to a more forceful approach.
 Gambling regulator Coljuegos has asked the country’s Ministry of Information Technology and Communications to add 325 gaming websites to a blacklist to render them unreachable from within Colombia.

 It remains to be seen how effective the blocking mechanism will be and how operators on the list will react.
-If names as large as Bet365 and Betsson saw Colombian licenses as too expensive before the blacklist, it seems unlikely this move will encourage them to begin applying for licenses now.
+If names as large as Betsson saw Colombian licenses as too expensive before the blacklist, it seems unlikely this move will encourage them to begin applying for licenses now.
 In similar situations in the past, big-name gambling sites with European licenses will respect the blacklist and leave the market altogether while some smaller operators will take the risk and continue accepting Colombians.

 German States Approve New Federal Online Gambling Treaty